FascinatedBox/lily-sitegen/markdown/tutorial-blocks.md

 The style of using one brace for all branches was chosen to lessen the potential of dangling curly braces when adjusting branch arms to support multiple expressions.

+All blocks are required to have braces to make their starting and ending points unambiguous.

 ### Truthiness